 Recently ISLA lifeguards joined the official IBLA exchange with the Tijuana Lifeguards and have 4 trips planned to Tijuana, Rosarito, Cerritos/Todos Santos and Tulum/Cancun for the 2012 – 2013 year!

 ISLA has partnered with Claudio Pradenas Abarca and la Escuela de Guardavidas SEAL, a private lifesaving agency founded by Claudio that now provides services up and down the Chilean coast.
 Claudio is an all around waterman and his team’s expertise goes far beyond basic open water rescue, encompassing swift water, advanced dive rescue, and almost any other water related rescue imaginable.
-We look forward to deepening our relationship with Guardavidas SEAL and are especially excited to incorporate their expertise and Spanish language skills in our upcoming trips.
-ISLA is also looking into the possibility of organizing exchange programs to Chile.
+ISLA currently organizes an exchange program with Guardavidas SEAL.

 The United States of America has played an important role in the growth of the International Surf Lifesaving Association.
 From its birth in California in 2008, to the finish line of our first nationwide fundraiser, the U.S. has played a central role in ISLA’s operations.